Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 ---

 ## 3. Numerical Model
-In this study, logic of the program, explanation of the numerical convergence and the accompanying program would be elaborated.
-For better understandings, please refer to "Measurement.py"
+This section elaborates on the logic of the program, variables used in the program, and the numerical robustness.
+For a better understanding, please refer to the accompanying program "Measurement.py"

 ### 3.1 Program Logic
-The program has applied C-N FDM for the computation of BSM model.
-The major reason is that C-N FDM is the most suitable numerical methods for auditability.
-Firstly, C-N FDM do not require any assumption related to computation itself, such as assumption for probability of price remains unchanged in trinomial tree.
-Secondly, unlike Monte Carlo the actual results dependent on randomly generated numbers, the computation using C-N FDM is deterministic.
+The program implements C-N FDM for the numerical solution of the BSM model.
+The major reason is that C-N FDM is the most suitable numerical method for auditability.
+Firstly, C-N FDM does not require any assumption related to computation itself, such as assumption of probability measures in trinomial tree.
+Secondly, unlike Monte Carlo simulations which actual results depend on randomly generated numbers, the computation using C-N FDM is deterministic.

 ### 3.2 Variable Explanation

-### 3.3 Concepts of Convergence
+### 3.3 Robustness Testing

 ---